Trump's pick for governor — who ran on election lies — loses to Kemp in Georgia

 After Perdue entered the race, the primary became a test of Trump's grip on the Republican Party and whether relitigating 2020 election grievances continues to resonate with voters two years on.

+"Even in the middle of a tough primary, conservatives across our state didn't listen to the noise," Kemp told the crowd at the College Football Hall of Fame in his victory speech Tuesday night.

+"But I want to be crystal clear with all of you here tonight," Kemp said."Our battle is far from over.
+Tonight the fight for the soul of our state begins, to make sure Stacey Abrams is not going to be our governor or the next president."

-Kemp now turns to a rematch this November with Democrat Stacey Abrams, who he narrowly defeated for office in 2018.
-If the primaries are any indication of enthusiasm ahead of the fall, voters in Georgia cast a record number of early ballots in the May primary.
+Kemp now turns to a rematch this November with Abrams, the Democrat who he narrowly defeated for office in 2018.
+If the primaries are any indication of enthusiasm ahead, voters in Georgia cast a record number of early ballots in the May primary.

+Perdue called Kemp to concede the race and pledged to support the governor in his campaign against Abrams this fall.

 Kemp, hoping to wield the power of his incumbency to solidify support among staunchly Republican voters, signed into law a laundry list of conservative priorities this year.
 They included legislation allowing Georgians to carry handguns without a permit, and education bills that prohibit so-called "divisive concepts" from being taught in classrooms and allow parents to opt their children out of school mask mandates.